Red-Headed Woodpeckers: Redheads of the Bird World

-Learn more about the red-headed woodpecker including what they look like, what they eat, and how to attract them to your backyard.
+Learn more about the red-headed woodpecker.
+Find out what the male, female and juvenile birds look like, what they eat, and hear their call.

 Flashing rich crimson, jet black and ivory white—the same bold colors found on a classic deck of cards—the red-headed woodpecker contrasts with the muted colors of its habitat.

 Many woodpeckers have some red on their heads, including the common red-bellied woodpecker.
+Birders often mix up these similarly named birds.
 But the red-headed is one of the few with a full head of scarlet.
 The red-bellied woodpecker has a red crown and nape.

 What Do Red-Headed Woodpeckers Eat?

-This brilliant bird is a rare sight at backyard feeders in the cooler months.
+This brilliant bird is a rare sight at backyard feeders in the cooler months, but they will eat cracked sunflower seeds and suet.
 It’s more common to see them foraging on the ground or on tree trunks.
-They eat insects, seeds, corn, nuts (acorns, beechnuts and pecans, especially), suet, and fruits such as apples, berries, cherries, pears, grapes, mulberries and even poison ivy fruits.
-Check out more backyard birds that eat berries.
+They eat insects, corn, nuts (acorns, beechnuts and pecans, especially), and fruits such as apples, berries, cherries, pears, grapes, mulberries and even poison ivy fruits.

 Catching and Storing Food